Exploring the Japanese Futon: A Minimalist Approach to Sleep

 ❌ Aesthetic Concerns

-Two mattresses can create a visible gap in the middle of the bed, which some may find unappealing.
-However, a mattress bridge or topper can help reduce this effect.
+Two mattresses can create a visible gap in the middle of the bed, but a mattress bridge or topper can help reduce this effect.

 4. How to Set Up the Doppelbett Method in Your Bedroom